sandstreamdev/std/README.md

 ##### Questions

-- How to reflect a vector on an another vector?
+- How to reflect a vector on another vector?

 #### rotate